ln-komandur/linux-utils/Readme.md

 ## Create common mount points for partitions commonly accessed by all users and include them in fstab.
-This will help in avoiding warnings in `journalctl -u udisks2` whenever a super user who mounted these partitions re-boots.
-The boot process will try to re-mount the partition with the <username> and it cannot do it as the user is not logged in yet.
+This will help in avoiding warnings in `journalctl -u udisks2` whenever a super user who mounted these partitions re-boots as these warning rould appear as the boot process tries to re-mount those partition with the <username> in their path and it cannot do it as the user is not logged in yet.
 This warning will look like `udisksd[695]: mountpoint /media/<username>/<partition-name> is invalid, cannot recover the canonical path`

- `sudo mkdir /media/all-users-<partition-name>` creates a common mount point for all users `sudo blkid | grep UUID=` gets the UUID of those partitions `sudo nano /etc/fstab` opens fstab to put the mount point against the UUID
+`sudo mkdir /media/all-users-<partition-name>` creates a common mount point for all users

+`sudo blkid | grep UUID=` gets the UUID of those partitions

+`sudo nano /etc/fstab` opens fstab to put the mount point against the UUID

  ```
 # The below line is added so that the path to the CommonData partition is common for all users